-- 8.4.1 Many courses and modules include summative assessments which are undertaken outside the formal examination period, including in-class tests, lab tests, presentations, practicals, vivas, performances etc. - 8.4.2 Organisers of such assessments shall, as far as is practicable, not schedule such assessments on Religious Observance dates (or times of day) as specified in the Religious Observance calendar. - 8.4.3 Where it is not possible for the assessment to be held other than on a Religious
+- 8.4.1 Many courses and modules include summative assessments which are undertaken outside the formal examination period, including in-class tests, lab tests, presentations, practicals, vivas, performances etc. - 8.4.2 Organisers of such assessments shall, as far as is practicable, not schedule such assessments on religious observance dates (or times of day) as specified in the Religious Observance Calendar. - 8.4.3 Where it is not possible for the assessment to be held other than on a religious observance date, and/or a student is unable to attend University as a result of religious observance, the student should submit a Mitigating Circumstances claim in accordance with the requirements of the Mitigating Circumstances Policy and regulations.
+Except where the Faith and Spirituality team is unable to confirm that the assessment coincides with a day of religious observance, the student will be offered a deferral to the next available opportunity.